metacpan/metacpan-cpan-extracted/distros/N/Nice-Try/README.md

 2. catch( Exception::Class \$error\_variable where { \$condition } ) { }

-:   Here `$condition` could be anything that fits in a legitimate
+:   Here `$condition` could be anything that fits in a legitimate perl
-    perl\'s block, such as:
+    block, such as:

             try
             {